alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 ### What sort of code have previous candidates presented?

 We collected several examples of code that have been presented by current team members in their interviews.
+This list is not exhaustive, and we really want to emphasise that you can present any code that you feel demonstrates your skills and experience.
 Some are scripts / notebooks which were put together specifically to demonstrate a particular technique for the interview:

 - A Jupyter notebook with a data analysis pipeline to solve an old Kaggle competition